-The de-sludged oil from the Decanter would then flow (by gravity) into Storage Tank #3 (ST 3).
+The de-sludged oil from the Decanter then flows (by gravity) into Storage Tank #3 (ST 3).

 At the final stage, the de-sludged oil from Storage Tank #3 (ST 3) is pumped through Heat Loop #3 (HL 3) to the high-speed disc-stack centrifuge (HSDC).
-This is the final stage for the removal of fine solids and water from the oil.
+This is the final stage for removing fine solids and water from the oil.
 The temperature for polishing through the HSDC is 180F.

 The slop oil going into the disc-stack centrifuge had about 1% BS and about 32% Water.
 The disc-stack centrifuge was fine-tuned to produce 99.6% sale oil (<0.4% BS&W).

-The grade of oil processed during the initial startup phase by Dolphin personnel was in the range of 13 ~18 API.
+The grade of oil processed during the initial startup phase by Dolphin personnel was 13 ~18 API.
 This is a challenge to separate through conventional methods.

-We have categorized the results into fluid-balance (throughput) and ROI (Return-On-Investment) categories below.
+We have categorized the results into the categories below: fluid balance (throughput) and ROI (Return-On-Investment).

 A fluid balance flow diagram below shows the actual production results.
 This data is from the startup phase on this particular customer site.

-Based on the conservative expectation of about 25% crude oil recovery – it is easy to see the short payback period for our Oil Recovery System.
-Specifically when used for processing crude oil tank bottoms.
+Based on the conservative expectation of about 25% crude oil recovery, it is easy to see our Oil Recovery System's short payback period.